cipherxof/JassHighlighter/README.md

 JassParser
 ==========

 Efficient Syntax Highlighter for JASS and it's derivatives, coded in PHP.
 By default it supports vJass, cJASS, and WurstScript, however you can easily define more.
-It utilizes PHP's built in tokenizer to parse code as fast as possible, and with O(1) keyword lookup.
+This class also utilizes PHP's built in tokenizer to parse code as fast as possible, and with O(1) complexity.

 Syntax
 ==========